Coup d'état of May Seventeenth: Background

 On 26 October 1979, President Park Chung Hee was assassinated by the head of the Korean Central Intelligence Agency (KCIA).
 Under Park, South Korea was an autocratic state.
 After his assassination, South Korea entered a state of transition, with attempts made to transform South Korea into a democratic nation.
 Despite these attempts, the Yushin Constitution was not abolished and authoritarian rule remained in place.

 Choi Kyu-hah, who was the prime minister at the time, was appointed acting president, succeeding Park.
 With Choi in power, restrictive regulations under Park were partly repealed and opposition leaders and activists, such as Kim Dae-jung, were freed from custody.
 Choi became president of South Korea on 6 December 1979.

 General Chun Doo-hwan, head of the Defence Security Command, was appointed to investigate the assassination of Park.
 During this period, Chun found opportunities to usurp power.
-Chun took control of the Republic of Korea Army (ROKA) on December 12, 1979, after he arrested Jeong Seung-hwa, chief of staff of the ROKA and the commander of martial law and his associates that threatened his ambitions.
+Chun took control of the Republic of Korea Army (ROKA) on December 12, 1979, after he arrested Jeong Seung-hwa, chief of staff of the ROKA and the commander of martial law, and his associates that threatened Chun's ambitions.
 On 14 December, two days after gaining control of the ROKA, Chun began to appoint allies from the Korean Military Academy to powerful seats in the military to gain total control of the military forces of South Korea.
 Roh Tae-woo, who would later become president of South Korea, was appointed commanding general of the Capital Security Command.

 Chun continued to strengthen his power during the early months of 1980, becoming director of the KCIA.
 Citizens of South Korea began a series of demonstrations, known as the Seoul Spring, to express their discontent that reached its peak in mid-May 1980.
 The army was utilized to suppress the movement.
 Despite the counter measures of the military, the center of Seoul was crowded with demonstrators on 12 May and more than 100,000 students gathered in the front of Seoul Station on 15 May.

 Coup

-Starting from March 1980, with the government's continued implementation of the Yushin system, martial law, and the lack of progress in democratization, citizens of South Korea, with the involvement of students being significant, came together to begin the Seoul Spring demonstrations.
+Starting from March 1980, with the government's continued implementation of the Yushin system, martial law, and the lack of progress in democratization, citizens of South Korea (with significant involvement of students) came together to begin the Seoul Spring demonstrations.
 In addition, tensions rose even more as even though South Korea had a president, Choi, real political power was held by Chun and his group of officers.
 Demonstrations were intensified to call for an end to Chun's rule.

 On May 17, 1980, Chun declared Martial Law Decree No. 10, which expanded its reach across the whole nation.
 In addition, actions that would pose a threat to the government were restricted.
 Public criticism was prohibited from being broadcast, and publications, political gatherings and labor strikes were banned.
 In addition, universities were closed, political figures were apprehended, including Kim Dae-jung, Kim Yong-sam, Kim Jong-pil and Yi Hu-rak.
 All will be sentenced to death months after the coup.